boryanagoncharenko/CssCoco/test.md

 **Actions**: Find strings in values; check if they use double quotes.

 ---
-**Description**: Font names with spaces must be surrounded by double quotes
+**Description**: Font names with spaces must be surrounded by double quotes.
 **Source**: [WordPress](https://make.wordpress.org/core/handbook/coding-standards/css/)
 **Violations**:  Font names appear in font or font-family declarations.
 Thus, a violation of this convention is a single-quote string that appears as a value of either of the declarations:
  ```